 You have only one dry bag…don’t get carried away!

 My first raft trip was pretty rough.
 I didn’t bring chapstick so my lips looked like cracked cement by the end of the trip.
 They hurt even worse.
-To spare you all the confusion, anxiety and yes, pain, here are some things I’ve learned to bring that tend to always come in handy when packing for a rafting trip.
+To spare you all the confusion, anxiety and yes, pain, here are some things I’ve learned to pack that come in handy when preparing for a white water adventure.
 Continue reading “Packing for your white-water adventure — what to bring”

 So when Dark Awakening made the top 9% of sales in its category, Continue reading “How Dark Awakening made the top 9% in Amazon sales (in its category) without a big marketing budget”